pfmaggi/TIL/android/package_manager.md

 Here're some package manager commands that I find useful in my day-by-day investigation of the Android operative system

 ## Package Manager from the shell

 You can use the package manager from `adb` shell using the command:

     adb shell pm

-This will print the uage guide for the pm command:
+This will print the usage guide for the pm command:

     usage: pm list packages [-f] [-d] [-e] [-s] [-3] [-i] [-u] [--user USER_ID] [FILTER] pm list permission-groups